We're very much alive during COVID! Check out our Online Training Course

-The Dementia Singalong Therapy Program is dedicated to sharing memory enhancing techniques with people living with dementia-related diseases and brain damage.
+The Dementia Singalong Therapy Program is dedicated to sharing memory enhancing techniques for people living with dementia-related diseases and brain damage.
 This is done through a series of exercises which help to strengthen the brain's memory and communication processes.
 We empower residents in houses and memory care units to create meaningful experiences which help to expand awareness and impart a sense of hope in the community.

 We are both a Federal Charity 501(c)(3) and a non-profit in the state of Washington.